 One of the rewards of posting about Leonard Cohen at Cohencentric (and its predecessor, 1HeckOfAGuy.com) was the receipt of unprompted email from Leonard.
 While I was certainly grateful that he took the time to respond to my questions about a concert date, his contacts with other musicians, the provenance of a photo, etc, the ultimate treat was a spontaneous email from Leonard.

-As it turned out, the last words I received from Leonard Cohen were one of these spontaneous emails.
+As it turned out, the last words I received from Leonard Cohen were in one of these spontaneous emails.
 It arrived a week or two before his death and consisted of only five words plus his signature initial:

 I love your mother’s house